The price of a well-known commodity is on the rise, and this time we're not talking about the cost of fuel.

 According to the U.S. Department of Agriculture, the average wholesale price for jack-o'-lantern pumpkins is 4 percent higher this year than it was in 2011.

-Lawson has seen the price increase even more than that.
+seen the price increase even more than that.

 "They're a lot higher than they were last year," he said.
 "Anywhere from a dollar and a half two dollars."

 Those dollars are then passed on to customers.